DavidHickman/tnris.org/content/markdown/stratmap/index.md

 {% import "_macros.html" as m %}

-<p class="lead">StratMap's primary goal is to acquire and improve digital geographic data for statewide mapping applications.
-StratMap also maintains comprehensive data standard specifications to ensure consistent, high quality data products across the State.</p>
+StratMap's primary goal is to acquire and improve digital geographic data for statewide mapping applications.
+StratMap also maintains comprehensive data standard specifications to ensure consistent, high quality data products across the State.

 StratMap personnel at TNRIS work with multiple agencies on cost-share initiatives in order to provide the State of Texas with best value data products.